kevpstephens/daily-spews-backend/README.md

 </p>
 <br>

-A modern, scalable backend API showcasing professional-grade architecture, security best practices, and comprehensive testing.
-Features full CRUD operations, JWT authentication, file storage integration, and robust error handling.
+A robust, production-ready RESTful API for Daily Spews - a satirical news platform built as part of the Northcoders Software Development Bootcamp.

+- Built with Node.js, Express, and PostgreSQL for scalable, secure server-side operations
+- Features comprehensive JWT authentication, file uploads, and data validation
+- Includes full CRUD operations for articles, comments, users, and topics with voting systems
+- Production-grade security with rate limiting, CORS protection, and input sanitisation
+- Extensive test coverage with 123+ tests and comprehensive error handling
+- Serves data to the Daily Spews React frontend with optimised API endpoints

 <br>